4000, Eligibility and Fees

 Potential Eligibility and Referral to Other Programs

-Screening for other benefit programs must be documented on the Application for Program Benefits form.
+Screening for other benefit programs must be documented on Form 3029, Application for Program Benefits.
 The PHC program is the payor of last resort.
 Applicants must be screened for Medicaid, CHIP, Medicaid for Pregnant Women, CHIP Perinatal, and any other benefit programs.
 PHC will not reimburse for services provided to clients who are potentially eligible for another funding source and who do not complete the respective eligibility application process.
 Applicants who do not fully comply with applying for other benefit programs they appear eligible for, are not eligible for PHC and grantees will not be reimbursed for services provided.

 If a client appears eligible for any of these other benefit programs, they must be granted Presumptive Eligibility for PHC while awaiting benefit determination.
 The grantee must notify the client they must apply for any program for which they appear eligible.
 The client is responsible for submitting proof of application or a denial letter before the presumptive eligibility period ends.
 If a client does not appear eligible for any other program, this must be documented on the application.

 All Medicaid, CHIP, Medicaid for Pregnant Women, CHIP Perinatal, or other benefit program applications must be submitted promptly following PHC eligibility assessment.
 If a client was denied Medicaid or CHIP services, the denial letter must be included with the application.
-Grantees may use the HHSC Your Texas Benefits website to assist in the screening of client eligibility.
+Grantees may use the HHSC Your Texas Benefits website to help screen for client eligibility.
 More information about HHSC benefits can also be obtained by calling 2-1-1.

 Household

-The household consists of a person living alone, or a group of two or more persons related by birth, marriage (including common law) or adoption, who reside together and are legally responsible for the support of the other person.
+The household consists of a person living alone, or a group of two or more persons related by birth, marriage, including common law, or adoption, who lives together and are legally responsible for the support of the other person.
 If an unmarried applicant lives with a partner, only count the partner’s income and children as part of the household group if the applicant and their partner have mutual children together.
 Also include unborn children.

 A child must be under 18 years old to be counted as part of a larger family.
-Eligibility will end on the last day of the month the child becomes 18 unless the child is:
+Once a child turns 18, they should complete their own program application, listing themselves as the applicant.

 Legal responsibility for support exists between: